Suizer98/love-esri/README.md

 1. Adding points on map for user preferences and fun
 2. Visualising time series MEO satellite positions and its orbit pattern from RINEX navigation file.
 (Although I am using mocked data here)

+### Disclaimer regarding the free usage limitations

+Only free tier location services are available at the moment and their usage are limited.
+You are encouraged to login using your own account, the default user is only to ease demostration purpose and it can be remove anytime soon.

 ## Going into developments